GoogleForCreators/web-stories-wp/docs/third-party-integration/integration-layer-api/api-callbacks.md

 ### `saveStoryById`

-The only required callback, used for saving stories.
-Properties described in the response would override the current state to the story.
+The only required callback, that is used for saving stories.

 Arguments